-Hadoop is distributed master slave type architecture.
-The architecture is something like -one namenode , one secondary namenode and eight datanode.
+Hadoop is a distribute master slave type architecture.
+The architecture is something like one namenode , one secondary namenode and eight datanode.

 We were using Hadoop to handle large amount of streaming data coming from smart phones, for one of the leading telecom company in India.
 It was a eight node cluster with Cloudera CDH 5.3.0.

 Project was at critical stage.
 We were facing a problem wherein the size of “/dfs/dn/current/Bp-12345-IpAddress-123456789/dncp-block-verification.log.curr” and “dncp-block-verification.log.prev” kept increasing to 100 of GBs within hours, which was slowing down machine, leading to data node service outage.

 It was a HDFS bug (HDFS-7430).
 There was no help on how it should be resolved.
 After having good discussion with Hadoop experts at Ellicium, I could solve this issue.